 Our PTA program is a spring start only.
 We will be accepting applications for the spring 2015 semester after the 2014 summer semester.
 Applications will not be accepted BEFORE 8/15/14 or AFTER 10/10/14.
 Please remember to attend one of the bimonthly Healthcare Information Sessions for more information about all of our CWI health programs!
-The schedule is on the lower left-hand side of this page under "Resources."

 The Physical Therapists Assistant program prepares students for employment as a physical therapist assistant (PTA).
 The PTA works together with the physical therapist to implement the plan of care to aid patients and clients return to maximal function.
 Students are instructed in principles and procedures of the PTA which include therapeutic modalities, therapeutic exercise, manual therapy and neurological interventions.
 Students will learn basic sciences of anatomy, physiology, kinesiology, and neurology.
 Clinical Experiences are integrated throughout the curriculum to offer students the opportunity to practice the techniques they have learned each semester.
 The program is designed to be completed in 2 years.